MecSim/MecSimCalc-docs/docs/inputs/input-group.md

 **Conditional Input Group** is similar to the [Conditional Input](/inputs/conditional-input) feature, but instead effects the entire **Input Group**.

 :::tip
-The rules for the **Input Group** will effect the entire section (including all the inputs within it)
+The conditions for the **Input Group** will effect the entire section (including all the inputs within it)
 :::

 <div style={{textAlign: 'center'}}>